jtyers/ww/README.md

 But...  it could benefit from a few extra features to make it even better. `ww` began as a block in my shell config but I've now spit it out here to share with others.  `ww` brings you `watch` as you know, but with some extras:

+* use `ww` in scripts to wait for some condition to succeed before carrying on

 * supports using your shell aliases as a command to watch

 * countdown number of seconds left before next execution